Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 16

 Iowa Performance Insights (2022-23)

-- The Hawkeyes put up 87.3 points per game (first in college basketball) last season while giving up 71.8 per contest (331st in college basketball).
-They had a +589 scoring differential and outscored opponents by 15.5 points per game.
+- The Hawkeyes' +589 scoring differential last season (outscoring opponents by 15.5 points per game) was a result of putting up 87.3 points per game (first in college basketball) while giving up 71.8 per outing (331st in college basketball).

-- Iowa tallied 89.2 points per game last season in conference action, which was 1.9 more points per game than its overall average (87.3).
+- Iowa tallied 89.2 points per game last year in conference contests, which was 1.9 more points per game than its season average (87.3).

-- The Hawkeyes put up 89.4 points per game when playing at home last season.
-On the road, they averaged 85.9 points per contest.
+- The Hawkeyes averaged 89.4 points per game when playing at home last year.
+Away from home, they averaged 85.9 points per contest.

-- Defensively Iowa played better in home games last season, allowing 65 points per game, compared to 78.5 when playing on the road.
+- Iowa gave up 65 points per game in home games last season, compared to 78.5 in away games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.